 Entries are now CLOSED for the 2017 BARS/HISL Photography Competition, which has been kindly sponsored by Health Information Systems (UK) Limited.

 Click on the image to open a larger version.

 Photo by Jane Clayson Photo by Jo Wright

-BARS Council recently proposed a change to the association's constitution to allow for the annual membership fee to be abolished.
+At the beginning of this year, BARS Council proposed a change to the association's constitution to allow for the annual membership fee to be abolished.
 BARS members voted overwhelmingly in favour of this proposal, and following an Extraordinary General Meeting on 6th February 2015, the change has been approved.
-This means that from 1st April 2015, there will be no charge to become an active member of the British Association of Retinal Screening.
-For more information about this change and how it affects you, please visit the Membership page.
+This means that from 1st April 2015, there has been no charge to become an active member of the British Association of Retinal Screening.
+For more information about this change, and to join BARS for free, please visit the Membership page.